 We routinely monitor for contaminants in your drinking water according to Federal and State laws.
-The tables below lists all the drinking water contaminants that were detected in the last round of sampling for each particular not necessarily indicate that water poses a health risk.
-Unless otherwise noted, the data presented in the table is from testing done January 1 through December 31, 2021.
+The tables below lists all the drinking water contaminants that were detected in the last round of sampling for each particular contaminant group.
+The presence of contaminants does not necessarily indicate that water poses a health risk.
+Unless otherwise noted, the data presented in the table is from testing done January 1 through December 31, 2022.
 The EPA or the State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of the data, though representative of the water quality, maybe more than one year old.